p0wen/puffins/README.md

 | content_image_url_2 | URLField(max_length=1024, null=True, blank=True)                                    |

 # Features
+The following features were thought of.
+:white_check_mark: - Mark Features that made it into the deployed Project
+:toolbox: - Mark Features that are interessting for Future Development

 ## Navbar
 * Logged in and non-logged in users see different options :white_check_mark: